Research

 Leibniz translation project

 With Matthew McMillan, I am working on translating several unpublished works of Leibniz on geometry from Latin into English.
+The project will be published by Cambridge University Press.
+One of our translations was already published in the Leibniz Review:

 Selected conference talks